RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/leg.md

 This simple angle controls the rotation of the hoof.
 It is to be used when the leg is not standing and in contact with the ground.

-The rotation of the controller itself rotate the foot around the hoof joint, a bit like what the *Foot Roll* values do with the plantigrade and digitigrade rigs.
+The rotation of the controller itself rotates the foot around the hoof joint, a bit like what the *Foot Roll* values do with the plantigrade and digitigrade rigs.

 ### Shoulder controls